Schedule an Appointment

 - An orientation held the first few days after arrival;

-- Diverse cultural opportunities;
+- Diverse cultural opportunities

-- An independent study abroad experience;
+- An independent study abroad experience

 - All students live with host families during the intensive Spanish program (paid by the program).
+Most students remain in this homestay the remainder of the semester.

 - Students are eligible for consideration for all forms of federal, state, institutional and private sources of aid, except the federal work-study program.
 Students studying abroad for a semester or full academic year will forfeit the value of a federal work-study assignment;